Managing Loan Debt

 Repayment plans

 The Direct Loan Program offers loan repayment plans designed to meet the needs of almost every borrower.
-Direct Loans are funded by the U.S. Department of Education through your school and are managed by a loan servicer, under the supervision of the Department.
+Direct Loans are funded by the U.S. Department of Education through your school and are managed by a loan servicer under the supervision of the Department.
 The Direct Loan Program allows you to choose your repayment plan and to switch your plan if your needs change.

-To find out more about repayment options before receiving a Direct Loan, borrowers may contact their school’s financial aid office or the Federal Student Aid Information Center at 1-800-4-FED-AID (1-800-433-3243).
+To learn more about repayment options before receiving a Direct Loan, borrowers may contact their school’s financial aid office or the Federal Student Aid Information Center at 1-800-4-FED-AID (1-800-433-3243).
 If you currently have a Direct Loan and would like the exact payment amount on your loan, you can find it out by contacting your loan servicer.

 Standard Repayment